Praneet4042/TheForgottenHouse/README.md

 ## 📌 About The Project

 **The Forgotten House** is a first-person psychological horror escape game built during the IITK Game Development Club Game Jam.
-The player is trapped inside a haunted house and must complete 8 unique minigames spread across 4 areas — Living Room, Bedroom, Hall, and Yard — to unlock the exit and escape.
+The player is trapped inside a haunted house and must complete 8 unique minigames spread across 5 areas — Living Room,2 Bedroom, Hall, and Yard — to unlock the exit and escape.

 The game features a persistent ghost that hunts the player using the lantern light as a trigger.
 Every second counts as health drains constantly, and using the lantern — your only tool to interact with the world — also puts you in danger.